Chapter 10:

 "Nima?
 Are you there?"

-No answer came.
-No, Yumino did not leave her enough time to answer.
+No answer came back.
+No, Yumino didn't leave her enough time to answer.
 He pushed the door open and entered her room in a rush.

 There, Nima stood comfortably in a wooden armchair.
-The elven girl pretended to be busy, reading a book she didn't notice she was holding upside down.
+The elven girl pretended to be busy, reading a book she didn't notice was upside down.

-Upon seeing the frail girl, Yumino let out a slow breath as a sign of relief.
+Upon seeing the frail girl, Yumino let out a slow sigh of relief.

 "Look, we really have to work on that personality of yours.
 You were a shy, lonely elf just two days ago.
 What is up with the sudden switch?"